 - Dry ice

 After the fact, we discovered this really cool geyser tube that has different shaped caps to create different shaped eruptions.
 Plus, it has a pull pin that gives the brave volunteer a split second longer to get out of the way!
-We’ll definitely be using a geyser tube next time.
-We’ll be careful to vent the dry ice and never close it in an airtight container.
+We’ll definitely be using a geyser tube next time!

 My husband used a hatchet to cut off a piece of dry ice that was long and skinny enough to fit through the nozzle of the bottle.
-We headed outside where we could create a messy explosion without worrying about cleaning it up!
+We headed outside where we could create a messy explosion without worrying about clean up.

 We placed the bottle of Diet Coke on a flat surface and unscrewed the lid.
 Using gloves, my husband picked up the piece of dry ice, dropped it into the bottle, and ran away as quickly as he could!

-The eruption happened immediately and ended up getting on his shoes a little bit.
+The dry ice and Coke eruption happened immediately and ended up getting on his shoes a little bit.
 No biggie!

 The soda pop easily shot 6 feet into the air.
 After the eruption the soda left in the bottle continued to fizz and give off dry ice vapor for a couple of minutes.

-The science behind this dry ice experiment is essentially the same as that of the Mentos experiment.
+The science behind making a dry ice geyser is essentially the same as that of the Mentos experiment.
 Steve Spangler explains everything in great detail at the bottom of his post, but I’ll try to explain things more simply.

 The two sweetener additives in diet soda are important, too.
 Aspartame and potassium benzoate make it easier for gas bubbles to form in the soda, causing a faster, more explosive geyser to occur.

-Turn this impressive eruption into a full blown science experiment by adding dry ice to many different kinds of soda, varying the size of the dry ice piece added, and varying the temperature of the soda pop.
-See which combination creates the most impressive soda geyser!
+Turn this impressive eruption into a full blown soda geyser science fair project by adding dry ice to many different kinds of soda, varying the size of the dry ice piece added, and varying the temperature of the soda pop.
+See which combination creates the most impressive dry ice soda geyser!